 - The thick middle layer that stores pigment called the cortex

-- An innermost layer called the medulla — which people with thin hair often don’t even have.
+- An innermost layer called the medulla — which people with fine hair often don’t even have.

 Healthy, hydrated strands of hair have a smooth, closed cuticle.
-Closed cuticles are shiny, since the pores are closed and they all reflect light in the same direction.
-Healthy, closed cuticles are also soft to the touched and less tangled, as strands don’t tangle with one another.
-Damaged cuticles have lifted scales that make them rough, dull, and prone to tangles with other strands.
-Damaged shafts are also more vulnerable to even more damage, because they are open and therefore leave the cortex at risk.
+Closed cuticles are shiny when their scale-like structure all reflect light in the same direction.
+Healthy, closed cuticles are also smooth to the touch and less prone to tangling and knotting.
+On the other hand, damaged cuticles have lifted scales that make them rough, dull, and prone to tangling with other strands.
+Damaged shafts are also more vulnerable to even more damage, because they are open,leaving the cortex unprotected.

 - Overprocessing: Overprocessing is the umbrella term for hair that has been damaged from color and bleach, chemical relaxers, and heat styling.
 While we will discuss the effects of all of these actions on hair, it is important to know that damage can be caused in other ways too.

-Coloring and bleaching: Most people know that coloring your hair causes dryness and damage, but do they really know why that is?
-Let’s go beyond the surface level to learn exactly how hair dye works, what ingredients are found within it, and how these ingredients damage the hair.
+- Coloring and bleaching: Most people know that coloring your hair causes dryness and damage, but do they really know why that is?
+Let’s go beyond the surface level to learn exactly how hair dye works, and how its ingredients damage hair.

-Hair dye is developed when various chemicals are combined and react to produce a color.
-According to an article in The Atlantic, “Hairdressers are not applying pigments (at least not in the case of permanent hair dye); they are applying a mixture of chemicals to initiate dye formation.”
+Various chemicals are combined and react to produce a haircolor.
 These chemicals include ammonia, the bleaching agent hydrogen peroxide, and para-phenylenediamine or PPD.
 Our natural hair color comes from varying concentrations of melanin, the same pigment that determines the color of our skin.
-In the dying process, peroxide interacts with melanin to destroy its natural color, while also reacting with PPD to bind the color to the hair permanently.
-Ammonia helps to strengthen this bond by raising the pH level of our hair, which lifts the cuticles of individual hair strands to allow for deeper penetration.
-It’s specifically important to note that bleached hair, specifically, is more porous which makes it even more vulnerable to breakage, heat-styling, sun damage, and pollution.
+In the dying process, peroxide interacts with melanin to alter its natural color, while also reacting with PPD to bind the applied color to the hair permanently.
+It’s specifically important to note that bleached hair, specifically, can be highly porous and vulnerable to breakage, heat-styling, sun damage, and pollution.

-- Chemical relaxers: Relaxers are treatments used by people with tight, kinky, or extremely curly hair to chemically alter the structure of the hair fiber in order to straighten it out.
-Relaxers work by breaking disulfide bonds within each strand in order to permanently alter the curl pattern of each individual strand of hair.
-Relaxing stretches out the thick, middle part of the hair fiber called the cortex, which removes any elasticity and leaves strands at an increased risk for breakage-related hair damage.
+- Chemical relaxers: Relaxers are treatments used to chemically alter the structure of tight, kinky, or extremely curly hair in order to straighten it out.
+Relaxers work by breaking disulfide bonds within each strand in order to permanently alter the curl pattern.
+Relaxing can rob hair of its natural elasticity and leaves it at an increased risk for breakage.

-- Heat styling: With the capacity of many tools to reach up to 400°F (200°C), it’s easy to be tempted to turn up the heat in order to get the best results in the least amount of time.
+- Heat styling: With the capacity of many tools reaching 400°F (200°C), it’s tempting to crank up the heat to get the best results in the least amount of time.

-In an interview with Stylecaster, GHD heat tools Chief Technology Officer, Dr. Tim Moore, advises those that use their tools at max heat to turn the dial down, “you’ll burn the fat lipids in your hair and cause frizz.”
-Not only does heat styling cause frizz as well as contribute to color fade, but it can affect the internal structure of your strands causing damage to the middle layer of the hair fiber.
+In an interview with GHD heat tools chief technology officer, Dr. Tim Moore in Stylecaster, he advises those who use their tools at maximum heat to turn the dial down.
+“You’ll burn the fat lipids in your hair and cause frizz,” he warns.
+Not only does heat styling cause frizz and contribute to color fade, it can affect the internal structure of your strands and damage internal layers of hair fibers.

-This can change your curl patterns, cause frizz, and result in hair that is less bouncy and more prone to breakage.
-The tactile feel of hair can become less pleasant too, having a straw-like texture.
-This sort of damage is pretty common with routine blow-drying.
+This can interrupt your curl patterns, cause frizz, and make hair less bouncy and more prone to breakage.
+The feel of hair can become less pleasant too with a straw-like texture.

-For these reasons, it’s important to use heat tools cautiously, intentionally, and always apply a thermal protectant cream beforehand.
-If this sounds like you, we recommend Dressed Up.
+For these reasons, it’s important to use heat tools cautiously, intentionally, and always apply a thermal protectant product beforehand.
+We recommend Dressed Up.

-Depending on the type of damage your hair is experiencing, you may get some insight to the root of the problem.
-Regardless, here are telltale signs that your strands are in need of some TLC:
+Depending on the type of damage your hair is experiencing, there are telltale signs that you need some TLC:

 - Split ends, flyaways, or frizz: Damaged hair is at greater risk for breaking.
 Depending on where the break occurs along the shaft, you may experience these symptoms.